Renal with lasix exam (1839)

 How the scan is done

-1. Your child will go to the Nuclear Medicine Department.
+1. Your child will be taken to the Nuclear Medicine Department.

 2. Your child will lie on a bed and a camera will be above your child.